-The University will begin accepting applications for the 2017-2018 MCL programme on 1 September 2016.
+The University begins accepting applications for the 2019-2020 MCL programme on 3 September 2018.
 The closing date for receipt of MCL applications is 12:00pm (midday) UK time on 3 January 2019.
 We cannot accept any applications after that date.

-All applications must be submitted to the University’s Graduate Admissions Office, not to the Faculty of Law.
+All applications must be submitted to the University’s Graduate Admissions Office (GAO), not to the Faculty of Law.
 GAO is the central University office handling graduate applications for all Cambridge Faculties and Departments.
 Please refer to the GAO's website for details of how to apply.

 You must read the information on the GAO website regarding the documents which you need to submit as part of your application.
 Please do not submit additional documents such as secondary school certificates, work experience letters or published articles or papers.
 Significant academic and personal achievements should be included on the GRADSAF application form or on your CV.

-All MCL applicants who are required to take an IELTS or TOEFL language test (link to MCL applications criteria web page) should submit their test results at the time of application, and must do so by 15 March 2017 at the very latest.
+All MCL applicants who are required to take an IELTS or TOEFL language test should aim to submit their test results at the time of application, and typically must do so by 15 March 2019 at the very latest.

 Application Decision Timeline